 Essential oils are extracted mostly using distillation and expression.
 Some of the methods used are steam and/or water distillation, solvent extraction, absolute oil extraction, resin tapping, and cold pressing.
 The method of extraction employed depends on the quality of the material used and the type of aromatic product that is required.

-Extraction of essential oils are long and expensive process.
+The extraction of essential oils is a long and expensive process.
 Some plant materials like flowers are subject to deterioration and are processed as soon as possible after harvesting; others, including seeds and roots, can be stored or transported for extraction later.

 Contrary to popular belief these days, essential oils are used not just in aromatherapy, but also in a range of everyday articles.
-They are used for flavouring food and drink and for adding scents to incense and household cleaning products.
-In fact, the main reason for the expansion of the essential oil industry in the last half century is the development of food, cosmetics, and fragrance industries.
+They are used for flavoring food and drink and for adding scents to incense and household cleaning products.
+In fact, the main reason for the expansion of the essential oil industry in the last half-century is the development of food, cosmetics, and fragrance industries.

-The largest consumer of essential oils is the flavour industry.
-Essential oils with citrus properties – orange, lemon, grapefruit, mandarin, line – are widely by soft drink industry.
-In addition, alcoholic beverage industry is another major user of essential oils, for example, anise in numerous specialties of the Mediterranean region, herbal oils in liqueurs, ginger in ginger beer, and peppermint in mint liquors.
+The largest consumer of essential oils is the flavor industry.
+Essential oils with citrus properties – orange, lemon, grapefruit, mandarin, line – are widely by the soft drink industry.
+In addition, the alcoholic beverage industry is another major user of essential oils, for example, anise in numerous specialties of the Mediterranean region, herbal oils in liqueurs, ginger in ginger beer, and peppermint in mint liquors.

 Essential oils including ginger, cinnamon, clove, and peppermint are used in confectionery, bakery, desserts, and dairy products.
 The spicy oils are widely consumed by in preparation of salted chips.